 Understanding the Basics of LLLPs

-Unfortunately, one of the major drawbacks of limited partnerships is that they require a general partner who is exposed to unlimited liability for the debts of the partnership.
+One of the major drawbacks of limited partnerships is that they require a general partner who is exposed to nearly unlimited liability for the debts of the partnership.
 Savvy investors sometimes create a special limited liability company (LLC) to get around this.
 They name the LLC as the general partner.
-They then elected themselves as managers of the limited liability company.
-This allowed them to utilize the benefits of a limited partnership and avoid being on the hook personally for company debts.
+They then elect themselves as managers of the LLC.
+This move allows general partners to use the benefits of a limited partnership.
+They avoid personal liability for company debts.
 The general partner would be the limited liability company if the limited partnership were to fail.
 The LLC would have very few assets and could easily be put into bankruptcy.
 The actual investors behind it would get to walk away to start a new project.